Top 21 Things to do for Free in York

 Parks and Gardens

-Located just a ten- to 15-minute walk south of the city centre, Rowntree Park is a wonderful place to take a long stroll.
+Located just a 10- to 15-minute walk south of the city centre, Rowntree Park is a wonderful place to take a long stroll.
 As well as the well-kept gardens, there is also a lake, canal and water cascade which are home to a number of swans, ducks and Canada geese.
-There’s plenty of facilities to make use of, such as tennis courts, a skate park, a basketball court and bowling greens.
+There are plenty of facilities to make use of, such as tennis courts, a skate park, a basketball court and bowling greens.
 If the weather is nice, there are also some picnic areas for you to enjoy a meal in the sun.
 Kids will enjoy the excellent play area which has climbing frames and a zip wire.

 Located north of York Minster, the main draw of Dean’s Park is that it offers spectacular views of this fabulous church.
 Although you need to pay to enter the Minster, it is free to admire the wonderful exterior.
 It’s a lovely spot to take some time to relax during a hard day’s sightseeing, and during the summer there are places to buy ice cream and soft drinks.